santogioia-scandit/data-capture-documentation/docs/sdks/net/android/id-capture/get-started.md

 {
 // Handle the information extracted.
 }
-else if (capturedId.CapturedResultType == CapturedResultType.AamvaBarcodeResult)
-{
-// Handle the information extracted.
-}
-else if (capturedId.CapturedResultType == CapturedResultType.UsUniformedServicesBarcodeResult)
+else if (capturedId.CapturedResultType == CapturedResultType.BarcodeResult)
 {
 // Handle the information extracted.
 }